 Description of the problem

-APIs often implement rate limiting to ensure fair usage and to protect their services from being overwhelmed by too many requests.
-When your Logic App exceeds these rate limits, the API might return a 429 Too Many Requests status code, along with an indication of how long you need to wait before making another request.
-If not managed properly, this can lead to failed workflows and interrupted services.
+APIs often implement rate limiting to enforce fair usage and to protect their services from excessive traffic.
+As a result, these limits prevent systems from becoming overwhelmed by too many requests.
+When a Logic App exceeds those limits, the API typically returns a 429 – Too Many Requests response.
+In addition, the response usually includes guidance on how long the workflow must wait before sending another request.
+If you don’t handle this behavior correctly, rate‑limiting errors can cause workflow failures and ultimately disrupt dependent services.

 How to resolve rate-limiting errors